 ETF Short Interest and Failures-to-Deliver: Naked Short-Selling or Operational Shorting?

 We identify an alternative source of ETF shorting related to the market maker liquidity provision and creation/redemption activities.
-This “operational shorting” arises due to a regulatory exemption, allowing ETF market makers to satisfy excess demand in secondary markets by selling ETF shares that have not yet been created.
-We find that operational shorting is associated with improved liquidity and greater price efficiency in the underlying securities held by an ETF, and with short-term return reversals consistent with liquidity supplying motives rather than informed trading.
-Delayed ETF creation to cover operational shorts results in failures to deliver and is found to be a valuable option in the presence of a liquidity mismatch between the ETF and the underlying securities.
-Operational shorting can lead, however, to increased counterparty risk and trading linkages between liquidity providers.
-We document a commonality in operational shorting across ETFs that share the same lead market maker and find that financial leverage can amplify this commonality.
+Unlike “directional shorting” used for informational or hedging purposes, liquidity-driven “operational shorting” arises due to a regulatory exemption which allows ETF market makers to satisfy excess demand in secondary markets by selling ETF shares that have not yet been created.
+We find that operational shorting is associated with improved liquidity and greater price efficiency in the underlying securities held by an ETF.
+Higher retail trading activity and short-term ETF return reversals are also consistent with liquidity-supplying motives rather than informed trading.
+Consequently, delayed ETF creation to cover operational shorts results in failures to deliver and is found to be a valuable option in the presence of retail trading and liquidity mismatches between the ETF and its underlying securities.
+Commonality in operational shorting across lead market makers can lead to increased counterparty risk and we find that financial leverage can amplify these inter-dealer relationships.

 JEL Classification: G1, G12, G14, G23